Tom Alandh

-Tom Hardy Alandh, (born 13 June 1944) is a Swedish journalist and documentary director.
+Tom Hardy Alandh (born 13 June 1944) is a Swedish journalist and documentary director.

 Alandh studied journalism between 1969 and 1970.
 In 1972 he began working for SVT as a reporter and producer.
 Since 1981 he has produced close to one hundred documentary films for Swedish public service television.
-He rose to prominence with his 1987 breakthrough TV documentary about the rise and fall of soccer star Nacka Skoglund.
-In 1987 Alandh was awarded the Stora journalistpriset.
+He rose to prominence with his 1987 breakthrough TV documentary about the rise and fall of football star Nacka Skoglund.
+In 1987, Alandh was awarded the Stora Journalistpriset.
 In 2011 he received an honourable award at the television gala Kristallen.